charmed-kubernetes/charm-flannel/README.md

 # Flannel Charm

-flannel is a virtual network that gives a subnet to each host for use with container runtimes.
+Flannel is a virtual network that gives a subnet to each host for use with container runtimes.

 This charm will deploy flannel, render systemd templates, and allow the SDN